graylan0/gpt-llama-gui/README.md

-# GPT Neo GUI
+# NPGPT Neo GUI

+(No Prompt Pre Trained Post Trained Generating Transformer)

 Gray00 from One Love IPFS created a community inspired Artificial Inteillgence tool using Free/Open Source GPT-NEO 125M Model along with a free/open source python Graphics User Interface.
-As Python program research template for others to go by as well as a real world research tool.
-Our model uses the revolutionary GPT-Neo language model to generate responses to user inputs in a chatbot-like interface.
-The program uses the Transformers library to access the GPT-Neo model and tokenize user inputs, and the tkinter library to create the user interface.
+The Intellience System uses the Transformers library produce quality replies from the (Noprompt) NPGPT-Neo model and tokenize user inputs, and the tkinter library to create the user interface.

 ### Graphical Demo with Quantum Equations